 Over the sink, hold the jar and add in a ferment weight.
 Some brine may spill out so be careful.
 Make sure all green beans are covered with brine and none have floated up around the weight.

-Add a lid, I prefer these, as metal lids and rings will rust due to the salt.
+Add a lid, I prefer these plastic ones, as metal lids and rings will rust due to the salt.

 Set on jar a plate on the counter to rest for at least 2 days but I have found the green beans are most flavorful and the right amount of tangy when they’ve rested for 5 days.